ZaneStephens/CSI-Benchmark/README.md

 ## 🚀 Overview

 This tool automates the verification of security configurations on Windows systems according to CIS Benchmark recommendations.
-It provides thorough checking of 100+ security controls, including:
+It end goal is to provide thorough checking of 100+ security controls - across multiple versions, including:

 - Registry settings (password policies, security options, etc.)
 - Service configurations (startup type, status)